 - The content you are viewing is making you feel bad about your behaviour, and your body or making you think that you are not good enough.

 - Your porn habit is making your turn away and disconnect from your partner, family and friends.

 - It is affecting your sexual health and well-being in a negative way.

 - You feel you need to be watching pornography to have good sex.

 - You are influencing your partner to watch pornography even though they do not want to.

-- It is leading you to view other sexually explicit websites that might end your relationship.
+- It leads you to view other sexually explicit websites that may end your relationship.

 - You are putting your children at risk of being exposed to pornography at home on your devices.

-- The content you are viewing is bordering on illegal material.
+- The content you are viewing borders on illegal material.

 - The content you are viewing is illegal.

 The problem with pornography is that it can become difficult to differentiate what’s healthy and normal when you are your only reference point, and so few people are talking about it.
 Problematic pornography use does have different types of consequences, but you can live a happy, healthy life without pornography.